-The Career Development Fellow collaborates with a faculty team to better prepare history PhDs for careers inside and beyond the academy.
-The faculty team and the fellow work together to rethink the structure and purpose of the doctoral program by developing workshops, lectures, and networking events; creating graduate level internships; and instituting curricular changes designed to prepare students to teach in diverse environments, produce important historical scholarship, and succeed in multiple career paths.
+The Professional Development Coordinator collaborates with a faculty team to better prepare history PhDs for careers inside and beyond the academy.
+The faculty team and the coordinator work together to rethink the structure and purpose of the doctoral program by developing workshops, lectures, and networking events; creating graduate level internships; and instituting curricular changes designed to prepare students to teach in diverse environments, produce important historical scholarship, and succeed in multiple career paths.

 The Graduate Student Spaces Coordinator oversees the maintenance of the History Department library and computer lab, as well as the graduate student lounge.
 The Coordinator consults with staff and fellow students to address concerns related to space use policies, functionality, and cleanliness.